runtimeverification/k/k-distribution/k-tutorial/1_basic/04_disambiguation/README.md

 ```

 Here we have added the `avoid` attribute to the `else` production.
 As a result,
-when an ambiguity occurs and any of the possible parses has that symbol at the
+when an ambiguity occurs and any of the possible parses has that attribute at
-top of the ambiguous part of the parse, we discard those parses, and consider
+the top of the ambiguous part of the parse, we discard those parses, and
-only the remaining ones.
-The `prefer` attribute behaves similarly, but instead
+consider only the remaining ones.
+The `prefer` attribute behaves similarly, but
-removes all parses which do not have that attribute.
-In both cases, no action
+instead it discards all parses which do not have that attribute.
+In both cases,
-is taken if the parse is not ambiguous.
+no action is taken if the parse is not ambiguous.

 If we parse the program in `dangling-else.if` with this grammar,